goodbuddyo/dwi01/readme.md

 #########################################################################

-## Had cors issue with  REST calls
+## There were some cors issues with the wsjwine.com api calls
-## api calls refrence a json file on the local Json-Server
+## to make progress, this test app calls on a local dev Json-Server
 ## let me know if there are any issues or questions

 ## Regards